Choose a Site

 Flowers make an elegant statement.
 Just make sure they’re safe to eat before adding them to your cocktail.
 Roses, orchids, pansies and fragrant lavender are some of the more popular flower choices, and any of them will take the Butterfly Martini Cocktail over the top.
 The Black Orchid Cocktail, unsurprisingly, is best served with an edible orchid.

 The leaves from the fruit used in a cocktail can also make a beautiful garnish.
-Lime leaves are beautiful, and pineapple fronds, for example, can be trimmed and placed in the glass for a stunning presentation in cocktails like the Moscow Mule.
+Lime leaves are beautiful, and pineapple fronds, for example, can be trimmed and placed in the glass for a stunning presentation in cocktails like the French Mule.

 Rimming glasses with infused salts and sugars is a well-established adornment to many cocktails.
 Garnishing with key ingredients like coffee beans is also a quintessential flourish as shown in the